-- 1. Launch your Web browser. - 2.
-Type your printer's IP address in the browser Address field.
-For details, see Finding the Printer's IP Address on page 14. - 3.
+- 1. Launch a Web browser from your computer. - 2.
+Type your printer IP address in the browser Address field.
+For details, see Finding the Printer IP Address on page 17. - 3.
 Click Properties. - 4.
 On the left navigation pane, select Clone Printer. - 5.
-If prompted, type in your Admin or Key User name and password. - 6.
+If prompted, type your Admin or Key User name and password. - 6.
 On the Clone Printer page, select the settings you want to clone from the source printer or click Check All to select all the settings.
 The settings are: